block42-blockchain-company/thornode-telegram-bot/README.md

 export TELEGRAM_BOT_TOKEN=XXX
 ```

-Next you can specify the IP of the Node that you want to watch in `NODE_IP` environment variable.
+Next you can specify the IP of the Node that you want to watch in `THORCHAIN_NODE_IP` environment variable.
 Leave this environment variable unset to listen on `localhost`.
 If you don't know any IPs of Nodes, take one of the seed nodes from https://testnet-seed.thorchain.info .
 ```
-export NODE_IP=3.228.22.197
+export THORCHAIN_NODE_IP=3.228.22.197
 ```

 Finally, if you want test the Thornode Telegram Bot with data from your local machine, you